 Newspaper horror stories about "anonymized" and "de-identified" data typically refer to noninteractive approaches in which certain kinds of information in each data record have been suppressed or altered.
-A famous example is AOL's release of a set of "anonymized" search query
+A famous example is AOL's release of a set of "anonymized" search query logs.

-It has taken several years to fully appreciate the importance of taking auxiliary information into account in privacy-preserving data release. logs.
 People search for many "obviously" disclosive things, such as their full names (vanity searches), their own social security numbers (to see if their numbers are publicly available on the Web, possibly with a goal of assessing the threat of identity theft), and even the combination of mother's maiden name and social security number.
 AOL carefully redacted such obviously disclosive "personally identifiable information," and each user id was replaced by a random string.
 However, search histories can be very idiosyncratic, and a New York Times reporter correctly traced such an "anonymized" search history to a specific resident of Georgia.